sambacha/refarch-kc-ms/fleet-ms/README.md

 `mvn liberty:run-server`

-To run the application in Docker use the Docker file called `Dockerfile`.
+To run the application in Docker use the Docker file called `Dockerfile` in this main folder.
 If you do not want to install Maven locally you can use `Dockerfile-tools` to build a container with Maven installed.

 ```
 docker build -t ibmase/kc-ms .
+docker run -p 9080:9080 -p 9443:9443 ibmase/kc-ms
 ```

 ### Run on IBM Cloud Private